osyounis/islamic_prayer_time_app/README.md

   > The result is converted from radians to degrees and normalized to 0-360°.

 ### Further Reading
-For detailed mathematical derivations and implementation details, see [`docs/calculation_methodology.md`](https://github.com/osyounis/islamic_prayer_time_app/blob/main/docs/calculation_methodology.md) (when available).
+For detailed mathematical derivations and implementation details, see [`docs/calculation_methodology.md`](https://github.com/osyounis/islamic_prayer_time_app/blob/main/docs/calculation_methodology.md).

 ---